carboxylman/stackdb/doc/user-guide.md

 #### QEMU/KVM Configuration ####

-You must run your QEMU VM specifically to take advantage of StackDB --- although you do *not* have to modify QEMU itself!
+You must run your QEMU VM specifically to take advantage of Stackdb --- although you do *not* have to modify QEMU itself!
 We have only tested our method with QEMU 2.0.0; it may fail with other versions.
 Here's what you have to do.